 We seek to balance the level of cash, cash equivalents and investments on hand with our projected needs and to allow us to withstand periods of uncertainty relative to the availability of funding on favorable terms.
 Until we can generate significant revenues from operations, we will need to satisfy our future cash needs through public or private sales of our equity securities, sales of debt securities, incurrence of debt from commercial lenders, strategic collaborations, licensing a portion or all of our product candidates and technology and, to a lesser extent, grant funding.
-On August 30, 2019, we filed a universal shelf registration statement on Form S-3, which was declared effective by the SEC on September 12, 2019, on which we registered for sale up to \$350 million of any combination of our common stock, preferred stock, debt securities, warrants, rights and/or units from time to time and at prices and on terms that we may determine, which includes up to \$75 million of common stock that we may issue and sell from time to time, through SVB Leerink LLC acting as our sales agent, pursuant to the sale agreement that we entered into with SVB Leerink on August 29, 2019 for our "at-the-market" equity program.
+On August 30, 2019, we filed a universal shelf registration statement on Form S-3, which was declared effective by the SEC on September 12, 2019, on which we registered for sale up to \$350 million of any combination of our common stock, preferred stock, debt securities, warrants, rights and/or units from time to time and at prices and on terms that we may determine, which included up to \$75 million of common stock that we could issue and sell from time to time, through SVB Leerink LLC acting as our sales agent, pursuant to the sale agreement that we entered into with SVB Leerink on August 29, 2019 for our "at-the-market" equity program.
+In the quarter ended June 30, 2020, we sold 230,000 shares of common stock under our "at-the-market" equity program which resulted in our receiving net proceeds of \$5.6 million in July 2020.
+In the quarter ended September 30, 2020, we issued an additional 512,791 shares of common stock under our "at-the-market" equity program and received approximately \$12.3 million of net proceeds.
+On September 10, 2020, we terminated the "at-the-market" equity program agreement with SVB Leerink LLC.

 In addition, on January 6, 2020, we filed an automatic shelf registration statement on Form S-3 with the SEC, which became effective upon filing, on which we registered for sale an unlimited amount of any combination of its common stock, preferred stock, debt securities, warrants, rights, and/or units from time to time and at prices and on terms that we may determine, so long as we continue to satisfy the requirements of a "well-known seasoned issuer" under SEC rules.
 These registration statements will remain in effect for up to three years from the respective dates they became effective.